Exmouth Town Under-13s see promotion hopes ended in defeat at Stoke Hill

 The Town heads visibly dropped and, after striker Ortiz blazed a shot wide of the goal, Stoke Hill scored another two goals in quick succession to seal the Town fate.

-Despite the result ending any hopes of promotion, Town coaches Nick James and Mark Upcott are very proud of the achievement of their young chargers given that this is their first season together.
+Despite the result ending any hopes of promotion, Town coaches Nick James and Mark Upcott are very proud of the achievement of their young charges given that this is their first season together.